-This page is dedicated to Blessed Carlo Acutis.
+This page is dedicated to St. Carlo Acutis.
 Here you will find some information on him; links to posts relating to him; links to where you can find books about him; events; photos; and more!

 Please note that some images are of Carlo's Tomb where you can see his body through glass.
 Carlo would not want anyone to stay away from his page because of this so all this content is hidden by default and here is a button to toggle show/ hide it.